“I'd become disillusioned... I wanted to do something more meaningful with my life.”

 My wife and I sat down and reviewed all our bills and expenses.

-We now have the most basic TV package (no Sky Sports for me anymore!), cheapest phone tariff, we shop at Aldi rather than Tesco, we are more selective about going out, we'll be holidaying in the UK rather than going to any far-flung destinations, and we are just a lot more careful with our weekly expenditure.
+We now have the most basic TV package (no Sky Sports for me anymore!), cheapest phone tariff, we shop at Aldi rather than Tesco, we're more selective about going out, we'll be holidaying in the UK rather than going to any far-flung destinations, and we're just a lot more careful with our weekly expenditure.

 Although my salary has effectively halved, it hasn't actually been that difficult to adjust (a lot of my old salary was going on petrol and eating out – these expenses have significantly decreased as I work much closer to home now).